some00/doomtime/README.md

 [![picture][product-screenshot]](https://github.com/some00/doomtime)

-The goal of this project is to stream Doom, Strife, Heretic or Hexen from Linux using BLE and the BlueZ stack to a PineTime smartwatch.
-OTA isn't implemented and isn't planned to be.
-I believe this use case for the PineTime doesn't have a partical use and choose the DevKit only as a target.
+The goal of this project is to stream Doom, Strife, Heretic or Hexen from Linux to a PineTime smartwatch using BLE and the BlueZ stack.
+OTA isn't implemented and it isn't planned to be.
+I believe this use case for the PineTime doesn't have a partical use and I chose the DevKit only as a target.
 My aim was to find a way to achive this and improve my skills along the way.